 Yes.
-We understand this is a top concern and priority.
+While we are opening visitation the importance of virtual connections has grown.
 We have deployed our IT and community teams to assist you and your loved one with this process.
 Community teams are equipped to conduct video calls via FaceTime or Skype.
+This service will remain in place throughout our phased reopening.
 Contact your community’s Executive Director to schedule a video call date and time with your loved one.
-Instruction guides and resources have been shared and will continue to be updated so we can advance this experience.

 Resident Exit & Reentry

 Residents are allowed to leave for essential medical appointments.
 Residents who leave the community for any other reason, including shopping, dinner, or socialization, need to schedule their outing with the community’s Executive Director.

 Residents will be allowed more movement as it is deemed safe to do so.
 We ask that you consider the severity of this virus as you make plans for travel or events.
 We are providing masks and sanitizer to all residents and families to help prepare for this situation.
 While this reopens in a staged manner, we ask that you work with your community on the specific timing and details as safety and security remain our top priority.
 COVID-19 is most dangerous for seniors, and every societal interaction increases the risk of exposure.
 We continue to follow the most stringent guidance available to safeguard our staff and residents during this pandemic.

 What if I accept the liability of leaving the community?

 We understand that you may be willing to put yourself at risk of exposure to the virus.
 However, this also puts others in our community at risk, and therefore this will be subject to ongoing restrictions.

 Am I allowed to temporarily move out of the community?

 Yes.
 If you desire, you can temporarily move out of the community to stay with family members.
 You cannot return until we are able to lift these restrictions.
 Rent for your apartment will still be due.
 If you pay for a supplementary level of care, that fee will be waived after 14 days, per the community’s residency agreement.